Managing our potential impact on biodiversity is part of our overall commitment to protecting the environment.

 The Convention on Biological Diversity (CBD) signed by more than 150 world leaders in Rio de Janeiro in 1992 called for a halt to the global loss of biodiversity by 2010.
 However, this target has not been met and biodiversity losses continue, threatening the health of our planet and human wellbeing.

-Biodiversity will continue to be lost at extremely high rates over the next 50 years.
+It is predicted that Biodiversity will continue to be lost at extremely high rates over the next 50 years.
 Given inertia in the indirect drivers and in ecosystems, this loss cannot be halted over this time period.
 Nonetheless, opportunities exist to reduce the rate of loss of biodiversity and associated ecosystem services if society places an emphasis on ecosystem protection, restoration and management."

 There are many ways in which businesses can help prevent the loss of biodiversity including the conservation of native flora and fauna as part of industrial real estate management, the environmental management of products and waste, and the sustainable sourcing of goods and services.
-For example the cultivation of plant and animal species for use as food, fuel and biochemical feedstocks needs to be balanced with the conservation of wild species that maintain the functioning of natural and healthy ecosystems.

 Backed by our global safety, health and environment policy, we are developing best practice, including local Biodiversity Action Plans for conserving and enhancing biodiversity by protecting native habitats, creating and maintaining refuges for flora and fauna within our sites and preserving links with the surrounding environment via ‘green corridors’ of uninterrupted habitat.